CCI-MOC/documentation/docs/source/MOC-VLAN-Distribution.md

 * Rest of the VLANs will be reserved for HIL in this environment.

-* This leaves us with VLANs 1300 to 4094 for expansion in the future.
+* This leaves us with VLANs 1300 to 4094 for expansion in the future